mulle-objc/De-Re-mulle-objc/index.md

 summary: What you need to know to use MulleObjC to its full potential.
 ---

-{% include note.html content="This is a draft.
-Stuff will appear and disappear haphazardly.
-See [mulle-objc](https://mulle-objc.github.io/) for a quick introduction and a collection of links, that will tell you how to install **mulle-objc** and also present some of the technical background." %}
+{% include note.html content="This is a draft/work in progress.
+Stuff will

-{% include note.html content="Some of the content is only applicable to version mulle-objc 9.0.0, which has not been released as of this writing." %}
+appear and disappear haphazardly.
+Some of the content is only applicable to mulle-objc 9.0.0, which has not been released as of this writing." %}

 ## Why Objective-C ?